On the absence of remainders in the Wiener-Ikehara and Ingham-Karamata theorems: a constructive approach: Introduction

 In a recent article \cite{d-vAbsenceI} the last two named authors have proved that, in general, it is impossible to improve the error terms of the asymptotic formulas \eqref{eq: asymp S W-I} and \eqref{eq: asymp tau I-K} in the Wiener-Ikehara theorem and the Ingham-Karamata theorem if one just augments the assumptions of these theorems by asking an additional analytic continuation hypothesis to a half-plane containing $\Re s>1$ or $\Re s>0$, respectively.
 In the case of the Wiener-Ikehara theorem, this disproves a conjecture by M\"{u}ger \cite{muger}, who had conjectured that a certain remainder could be obtained if \eqref{eq: Laplace extension W-I} can be analytically extended to $\Re s>\alpha$ with some $0<\alpha<1$.
 It has indeed been shown in \cite{d-vAbsenceI} that no stronger remainder than the one in \eqref{eq: asymp S W-I} can be achieved if this extra assumption is solely made together with the classical hypotheses.

 The proofs of the quoted results on the absence of remainders in the Wiener-Ikehara and Ingham-Karamata theorems given in \cite{d-vAbsenceI} are non-constructive as they rely on abstract functional analysis arguments (the open mapping theorem for Fr\'{e}chet spaces).
 In particular, they do not deliver any concrete counterexample for specific remainders.
 One might still wonder how such counterexamples could explicitly be found.
 The goal of this article is to address the latter constructive problem.
 In fact, we shall construct explicit instances of functions that show the ensuing theorem.
 Note that Theorem \ref{th: absence in W-I and I-K} improves \cite[Theorem 3.1 and Theorem 4.2]{d-vAbsenceI}.
-We recall that the notation $f(x)=\Omega_{\pm}(g(x))$ means that there is $c>0$ such that the inequalities $f(x)>cg(x)$ and $f(x)<-cg(x)$ hold infinitely often for arbitrary large values of $x$.
+We recall that the notation $f(x)=\Omega_{\pm}(g(x))$ means that there is $c>0$ such that the inequalities $f(x)>cg(x)$ and $f(x)<-cg(x)$ hold infinitely often for arbitrary large values of $x$; in addition, we will often employ Vinogradov's notation $f(t)\ll g(t)$ to denote the asymptotic bound $f(t)=O(g(t))$.

 \begin{theorem} Let $\rho$ be a positive function tending to $0$. \begin{enumerate}[label=(\roman*)] \item There is a non-decreasing function $S$ on $[0,\infty)$ whose Laplace-Stieltjes transform converges for $\Re s>1$ and